Pcatchen/liao961120.github.io/about.md

 Aside from my interest in human evolution, I'm also a big fan of R, a statistical programming language.
 I approached R in a quite different way from others, particularly, the main forces that drove me to learn R was [R Markdown](https://rmarkdown.rstudio.com/) and [ggplot2](https://ggplot2.tidyverse.org/): I was fascinated by R's ability to create **beautiful things**.
 You can take a look at my [work](./work.html) to have a better understanding of what I'm talking about.
 BTW, if you're interested in learning R and also read Chinese, you can take a look at my post [我的 R 學習歷程](/2018/01/31/RlearningPath.html), which contains some useful information about learning R.

-## Posts
+## Posts & Language

 This is a place where I share my notes and some personal experience on learning.
 You can read my post, [Why Start a Blog?](/2017/11/26/why-start-a-blog), to have a better understanding of my incentive.

-## Language

 Some of the posts were written in Chinese, and some in English.
 I'm not a native speaker of English, so please bear with the grammatical errors if you encountered any.
 I write my post about R in English when I want to get it published on [R-bloggers](https://www.r-bloggers.com), or when I want to practice my English writing skills.
 It's pretty sad we don't have a platform like [R-bloggers](https://www.r-bloggers.com) in Taiwan.
 If there is one, I would be writing more about R in Chinese.

 ## License